aalghabban/lightado/README.md

 - Multi Mapping convert result to multiple types of objects.

 # Chanage Logs
+ #### 5.3.0
+- This release is all about Performance, reducing the execution time by removing cleaning and sharping the code.
+- Fixing bugs with default values.
+- Remove support for app.config files.
+- Upgrading all packages dependencies to last version and start fixing some issues.

 #### 5.2.7
 - upgrading to core 3.0.